ArnoVdH/photoblog/content/timeline.md

 menu = "about"

 +++
-For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 41 kB PDF).
+For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

+### 2021
+* Deleted Facebook account

 ### 2020
-* Planned journey with the Trans-Mongolian Express through Russia and China was cancelled.
 * Started working at the Federal Public Service - Finance
-* Started using the Fediverse, hosting my own Mastodon and Pleroma instances
+* Started using the Fediverse
 * Switched to Linux as default OS
 * Adopted two cats: Rops & Alma
-* Citytrip to Amsterdam got cancelled due to the global coronavirus pandemic
+* Outbreak of the corona-virus pandemic, cancelling all major travel plans for the year

 ### 2019
 * Citytrip to Eindhoven, The Netherlands